xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 - `ManagedDisconnect`: Indicates client is too slow to handle data sent.
 - `ServerDisconnect`: Indicates low level protocol error which can be caused by data corruption.
 - `TimeoutDisconnect`: Indicates that the server has _timed-out_ client.

-Find additional info in the [doc on analyzing disconnects](/realtime/current/troubleshooting/analyzing-disconnects).
 - `LeaveRequest`: Indicates that the client explicitly abandoned the room by calling `OpLeaveRoom()``OpLeaveRoom(false)`.
 - `PlayerTtlTimedOut`: Indicates that the inactive actor _timed-out_, meaning the `PlayerTtL` of the room expired for that actor.